Phonics and Reading

 At St. Francis School, we understand that our children need to develop a love of reading from an early age to become an effective reader.
 We aim to inspire children with reading and want to ensure that they see reading as a pleasurable and worthwhile activity that they choose to partake in.
-We have a beautifully resourced library, which children visit often.
-They are encouraged to spend time in the library choosing and reading books independently, as well as discussing and sharing books with their teachers and each other.
+We have recently refurbished our library spaces and now have two beautifully resourced libraries (KS1 and KS2), which children visit often.
+They are encouraged to spend time in the libraries choosing and reading books independently, as well as discussing and sharing books with their teachers and each other.

 Sharing stories and poems is extremely important at St. Francis School and each class enjoys daily sessions, where their teachers read aloud to them.
 We aim to share books written by diverse authors and poets, many of whom our children may not choose to read themselves to ensure that they are exposed to a range of texts.

 Children are encouraged to read books they choose for themselves in addition to any 'practice' books they take home from school.